Dadeldhura District

 The region has a mountainous landscape that contains many religious temples.
-The district is seldom visited by tourists but contains local routes to Mt Kailash in Tibet, Ra Ra Lake in Humla district, and the last remaining remnants of the Far Western Malla Kingdom.
+The district is seldom visited by tourists but contains local routes to Mt.
+Kailash in Tibet, Rara Lake in Mugu district (Typically this is not the route to Rara lake), and the last remaining remnants of the Far Western Malla Kingdom.
 Nagi Malla was the last royal to live here before the Nepalese unification.

-The spoken language is Doteli and the majority of inhabitants are Hindu.
-Dadeldhura is the most developed district among the other hilly districts in the far western region.
-Dadeldhura is the hometown of current prime minister of Nepal Hon.
+The spoken language is Doteli (Dotyali) and the majority of inhabitants are Hindu.
+Dadeldhura is one of the most developed district among the other hilly districts in the far western region.
+Dadeldhura is the hometown of former prime minister of Nepal Hon.
 Sher Bahadur Deuba.

 Geography and climate

 The highest temperature ever recorded in Dadeldhura was 34.3 °C on June 20, 2012, while the lowest temperature ever recorded was -5.0 °C in January 2008.

 Demographics

+At the time of the 2021 Nepal census, Dadeldhura District had a population of 139,602.
+9.25% of the population is under 5 years of age.
+It has a literacy rate of 78.19% and a sex ratio of 1119 females per 1000 males.
+59,739 (42.79%) lived in municipalities.

+Khas people make up a majority of the population with 95% of the population.
+Chhetris make up 54% of the population, while Khas Dalits make up 23% of the population.
+Hill Janjatis, mainly Magars, are 4% of the population.

-At the time of the 2011 Nepal census, Dadeldhura District had a population of 142,094.
-Of these, 92.6% spoke Doteli, 5.4% Nepali, 1.1% Magar, 0.2% Kham, 0.2% Raute, 0.1% Maithili and 0.1% other languages as their first language.
+At the time of the 2021 census, 40.00% of the population spoke Nepali, 37.75% Doteli, 9.41% Dadeldhuri, 1.66% Magar Dhut and 1.21% Magar Kham as their first language.
+In 2011, 5.4% of the population spoke Nepali as their first language.

-In terms of ethnicity/caste, 53.6% were Chhetri, 15.8% Hill Brahmin, 10.6% Kami, 4.5% Sarki, 3.8% Damai/Dholi, 3.6% Magar, 2.5% Thakuri, 1.8% Sanyasi/Dasnami, 1.6% Lohar, 0.9% Newar, 0.2% Badi, 0.2% other Dalit, 0.2% Raute, 0.2% Yadav, 0.1% Gurung, 0.1% Tharu, and 0.2% others.

-In terms of religion, 98.9% were Hindu, 0.7% Buddhist and 0.3% Christian.

-In terms of literacy, 65.0% could read and write, 2.6% could only read and 32.3% could neither read nor write.